Japan, Turkey scrap talks on tank engine supply deal

-TOKYO (Reuters) - Mitsubishi Heavy Industries (7011.T) has lost a potential deal to supply tank engines to Turkey because of restrictions that remain in place on Japan’s military exports, officials in Turkey and Japan said.
+TOKYO, Feb 28 (Reuters) - Mitsubishi Heavy Industries has lost a potential deal to supply tank engines to Turkey because of restrictions that remain in place on Japan’s military exports, officials in Turkey and Japan said.

-But on Thursday Murad Bayar, Turkey’s undersecretary for state-run defense industries, told reporters that the potential deal had been quietly dropped in talks with Tokyo.
+But on Thursday Murad Bayar, Turkey’s undersecretary for state-run defence industries, told reporters that the potential deal had been quietly dropped in talks with Tokyo.

 “We have agreed with Japanese authorities to leave this topic off the agenda and focus on other areas of co-operation,” Bayar said.